zakirali1/Console-Finances/README.md

 # Console-Finances

-This challenge was based on calculate some common functions based on a provided array.
+This challenge was based on calculating some common functions based on a provided array.
 The array contained months and profit/loss taken in respective months over a period of time.
 The task included calculating a total number of data points within the aray, the average for profit/loss, the largest increase in profit and which month, as well as the largeat decrease in profit taken and which month.

 Screenshot included of the deployed application: